Moody Bible Institute: Statistics

 -

-Bart Denton Ehrman is an agnostic atheist American New Testament scholar focusing on textual criticism of the New Testament, the historical Jesus, and the origins and development of early Christianity.
-He has written and edited 30 books, including three college textbooks.
-He has also authored six New York Times bestsellers.
+Bart Denton Ehrman is an American New Testament scholar whose research focuses on the textual criticism of the New Testament, the historical Jesus, and the origins and development of early Christianity.
 He is the James A. Gray Distinguished Professor of Religious Studies at the University of North Carolina at Chapel Hill.
+He is the author or editor of more than 30 books, including six New York Times bestsellers, and has created nine lecture series with The Great Courses.
+Ehrman also runs a membership blog whose proceeds support charities that address hunger and homelessness.
+As of March 2025, the blog had reportedly raised more than $3 million.

 -